kenlasko/omni/README.md

 I installed Omni on a Raspberry Pi I'm using for other Docker-related stuff.
 1. Follow the [Omni on-prem install instructions](https://omni.siderolabs.com/how-to-guides/self_hosted).
 2. Configure [docker-compose.yaml](docker-compose.yaml) file
-3. Make sure omni.ucdialplans.com is added to whatever is being used to serve DNS
+3. Make sure an A record pointing to `omni.ucdialplans.com` is added to whatever is being used to serve DNS

+# PXEBoot Configuration
+Talos can be installed on nodes via ISO, but doing it via PXEBoot is so much nicer.
+Follow the [PXEBoot Configuration](https://github.com/kenlasko/pxeboot) instructions to configure

 # Omnictl/Talosctl installation
 1. Download omnictl and talosctl from https://omni.ucdialplans.com and put in proper locations on your workstation.